 We need to capture the

-onScannerReady closure; as it can take some time while hardware Bluetooth module starts, and only then we can perform some action on the CBCentralManager (e.g. start scanning).
+onScannerReady closure; as it can take some time while the hardware Bluetooth module starts, and only then, can we perform some action on the CBCentralManager (e.g. start scanning).

 BluetoothScanner is an

 NSObject subclass because it is a CBCentralManagerDelegate requirement.